EENI Global Business School

 1. For Theravada Buddhists, this salvation is exclusive to the person; it is an individual spiritual goal, and is reserved for Arhants

-2. Mahayana Buddhists criticize this narrow vision focused on an individual, for them, the salvation must benefit to mankind.
+2. Mahayana Buddhists criticize this narrow vision focused on an individual, for them, salvation must benefit to mankind.
 The Bodhisattva who being about to attain the enlightenment, renouncing it, staying in the infinite cycle of rebirths to save humanity

 For a Mahayana Buddhist: